hacktoon/sitegen/README.md

 	props = nojson, nolist

 ### Page groups
-Groups can be used to apply properties to several pages at once, provide pagination and page filtering in listings.
-To define a group, thus enabling sorting and pagination of its child pages, you have to add the 'group' key to the page props definition in **data.ion** file:
+Groups can be used to provide pagination, filter pages in listings and feeds.
+To define a group, you have to add the 'group' key to the page props definition in **data.ion** file:

 	props = group, nofeed, ...